 '''

-@Requires(EntityManager.class)
+@Requires("javax.persistence.EntityManager")

 class EntityManagerProducer {

 @Produces

 EntityManager getEntityManager() {

 ...

 }

 }

 '''

 Annotating a package with @Requires causes all beans in the package to be ignored if the class dependencies cannot be satisfied.
 If both a class and it's package are annotated with @Requires, both package-level and class-level dependencies have to be satisfied for the bean to be installed.